OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-02.md

 ## Acts 2:26

 > Therefore my heart is joyful and my tongue exults;
-> my body also will dwell securely,
+> and my body will rest in hope,

 ## Acts 2:27